nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_keyboard/README.rst

 Testing with a Microsoft Windows computer
 -----------------------------------------

-To test with a Microsoft Windows computer that has a Bluetooth radio, complete the following steps:
+To test with a Microsoft Windows computer that has a Bluetooth® radio, complete the following steps:

 1. Power on your development kit.
 #.
 Press **Button 4** on the kit if the device is not advertising.